Applied Physiology MA

 Research Seminar (minimum of 3 points)

-• BBSR 5595 Research seminar in applied physiology (1-3)
+• BBSR 5595 Research Seminar in Applied Physiology (1-3)

-Recommended Background Courses for Students Entering without Prior Study in Kinesiology, Movement or Exercise Sciences
+Recommended Background Courses for Students Entering Without Prior Study in Kinesiology, Movement or Exercise Sciences

 It is recommended that students who come in without prior formal study in Kinesiology, Movement or Exercise Sciences take one or more of the following courses in addition to the program requirements outlined above.
 Some of these courses can be taken in the summer so a summer semester start may be advisable.
 Students should consult with their program advisor about taking additional courses.
 The courses that may be recommended can include one or more of the following:

-• BBSR 4054 Anatomy and Physiology (3)
+• BBSR 4005 Applied Anatomy and Biomechanics (3)

-• BBSR 4060 Motor learning (3)
+• BBSR 4060 Motor Learning (2-3)

 • BBSR 4090 Physical Fitness, Weight Control and Relaxation (2-3)